MUI-Pop/algorithms-in-javascript/README.md

 # algorithms-in-javascript
-Common algorithms implemented in JavaScript
+Just some well known common algorithms implemented in JavaScript